Project guest post by KubeEdge Maintainers

 KubeEdge Code Directory Overview

 The following screenshots show the KubeEdge code directory.
 If your project adopts KubeEdge and you want to participate in or give suggestions on KubeEdge, submit a PR to have us include you in ADOPTERS.
-The screenshots on the right show the details of the cloud, edge, and mappers directories.
+The screenshots below show the details of the cloud, edge, and mappers directories.
 Mappers are for device access.
 OWNERS lists the KubeEdge maintainers.
 If you are a major contributor to the community and would like to lend a hand in reviewing and merging code, ask us to add your name into OWNERS.

 KubeEdge Cluster Deployment